-- Approximate normality is usually good enough for inferences concerning treatment means and contrasts to be reasonably good. - Heavy tails can be a problem -- non-parametric methods may be better in this case. - Transformations can sometimes achieve normality -- but care is needed to get equal variance as well.
+- Form a normal probability plot of residuals.
+(Details later) - Approximate normality is usually good enough for inferences concerning treatment means and contrasts to be reasonably good, especially if sample sizes are large (thanks to the CLT). - Heavy tails can be a problem -- non-parametric methods may be better in this case. - Transformations can sometimes achieve normality -- but care is needed to get equal variance as well.